Voluntary Liquidation of a Company

 The liquidator verifies the submitted claims and prepares a list of stakeholders, categorizing them based on the nature and priority of their claims.

-The liquidator proceeds to realize the company's assets and distributes the proceeds in accordance with the priority laid out in Section 53 of the IBC.
+The liquidator proceeds to realize the company's assets and distribute the proceeds in accordance with the priority laid out in Section 53 of the IBC.
 This includes settling dues to secured creditors, workmen, employees, and other stakeholders.
-Any surplus remaining after settling all liabilities is distributed among the shareholders.
+For a complete step-by-step breakdown including both voluntary and compulsory routes, refer to our detailed article on the process of liquidation of a company in India.

 Once the liquidation process is complete, the liquidator prepares a final report that details the liquidation proceedings and accounts.
 This report is submitted to the shareholders and filed with the Registrar of Companies (ROC) and the Insolvency and Bankruptcy Board of India (IBBI).
 Subsequently, the liquidator applies to the National Company Law Tribunal (NCLT) for the dissolution of the company.